 This question assesses problem-solving skills and resilience.
 It shows how the candidate approaches difficulties, whether they remain calm under pressure, and how resourceful they are in finding solutions.

-1. Why are you interested in this role and our company?
+2. Why are you interested in this role and our company?

 Motivation matters.
 A well-prepared candidate will demonstrate knowledge about your company’s mission, values, and products.
 Their answer reveals if they are genuinely excited about the role or simply applying to numerous openings.

-1. Can you describe a situation where you had to work with a difficult colleague or client?
+3. Can you describe a situation where you had to work with a difficult colleague or client?

-1. What accomplishments are you most proud of and why?
+4. What accomplishments are you most proud of and why?

 This highlights what the candidate values in their work, whether it’s innovation, teamwork, leadership, or perseverance.
 It also showcases how they define success and take ownership of their contributions.

-1. How do you prioritize your tasks when everything seems urgent?
+5. How do you prioritize your tasks when everything seems urgent?

 Time management and organization are crucial in fast-paced environments.
 This question demonstrates how the candidate stays productive under pressure without compromising quality.

-By asking these questions, you’ll gain a deeper understanding of the candidates fit beyond technical skills, ensuring a better long-term hire
+By asking these questions, you’ll gain a deeper understanding of the candidate’s fit beyond technical skills, ensuring a better long-term hire.